GoogleCloudPlatform/podcast/site/content/post/episode-49-windows-and-dot-net-with-chris-and-amruta.md

 And our tutorials know that 99% of the world out there today is using ASP .NET.
 They're targeting Windows.
 And so it's ASP .NET 4.x, and of course, we built all our tools and our tutorials all around that, right?
 Making sure that you can deploy to Windows Server instances running ASP .NET and IS, the way you expect.

 That said, we're also working really hard on supporting .NET Core, which is the cross-platform version of .NET.
 It's kind of the follow on to the .NET that is Windows specific that Microsoft has released into the open source.
 And that we've been working to support on our cloud.
-And in fact, if you go to the GCP blog, there have been some recent articles about how to take your .NET Core code and make it work on App Engine Flex on GCP and on Container Engine on GCP using Cooper NetEase.
+And in fact, if you go to the GCP blog, there have been some recent articles about how to take your .NET Core code and make it work on App Engine Flex on GCP and on Container Engine on GCP using Kubernetes.

 And so the way that works is you take your .NET Core code, and you package it up with a base Docker image that supports the .NET Core run time.
 And then, you can bundle all that together.
-And you can deploy it to App Engine Flex or Cooper NetEase running on Container Engine.
+And you can deploy it to App Engine Flex or Kubernetes running on Container Engine.
 And so you can do that today.
 There's nothing stopping you.

 The set of libraries that we support, we're working hard to make sure that you can do all.
 All the code you want to write against our libraries works in the Windows version of .NET, of course.
 And that's 200 plus APIs across all of Google.
 This is not just BigQuery and Cloud Storage, although of course we do those too, all the cloud stuff.
 But it's also Locations and Maps and you know, G Drive, and Docs, and all the wonderful APIs that people use across Google.

 We have support for that 100% inside of Windows.
 And that same set of APIs, we have about 99% coverage right now for .NET Core.
 It's not quite 100%.
 We're busy updating our GRPC implementation, which is based around HTTP2.
 It's binary.
 It's streaming.
 It's faster.
 And the libraries that require that protocol don't yet work for .NET Core.
 But we're so close.
 We're so close to making that work.

 So I expect very soon, hopefully by the end of the year, certainly by Q1, that 100% of all of our APIs will work in .NET Core, too.
 Which means that you can, in Visual Studio or VS code on Linux, Mac or Windows, you can write your .NET Core application.
-You can use Nuget to bring it in the Google .NET Core libraries, write your code, and deploy it to App Engine Flexible Edition or Container Engine running Cooper NetEase.
+You can use Nuget to bring it in the Google .NET Core libraries, write your code, and deploy it to App Engine Flexible Edition or Container Engine running Kubernetes.
 And it will just work.

 MARK: That's pretty cool.
 All right, so I'm going to ask a question that I know, well, so I do some game development stuff.
 Any idea if it'll work in Unity, the C# stuff?